GoDaddy Website Builder Review Is it any good?

 GoDaddy Websites + Marketing is a beginner-friendly website builder that offers mobile-optimized designs.
 The latest version aims to provide a more all-round solution, particularly around marketing (hence the new name).
 There’s a Content Creator to help you create social media posts, a decent blogging feature, a neat little email marketing tool, and an SEO Wizard to help you optimize your site.

-GoDaddy offers a free plan, and paid plans that start at a relatively affordable $10 per month.
+GoDaddy offers a free plan, and paid plans that start at a relatively affordable $11.99 per month.
 They all come with 24/7 customer support and website hosting.
-However, you can't use a custom domain name.
+However, you can't use a custom domain name with the free plan.
 Also, if you plan to open an online shop, you can only do this with their "Ecommerce" plan.

 For simple sites using the godaddysites.com domain.
 An ad will be displayed at the top of all pages, and some features will be limited.